spacocha/Distribution-based-clustering/README.md

 - A pairwise distance matrix must be created for all unique sequences and presented as a .dst file.

-- For large sequence files, such as those from Illumina or 454 pyrosequencing, FastTree is recommended.

 - Also, both aligned and unaligned distances can be entered use as inputs, reducing the error from misalignment.

 2.)
 Community-by-sequence matrix